REGISTER NOW ! (REG AT BOTTOM OF PAGE)

-Join HLNY for our 5th annual Mini-Congress as we focus this year on keeping you connected and offering three exciting panel discussions in a one-day:
+Join HLNY for our 5th annual Mini-Congress as we focus this year on keeping you connected and offering three exciting panel discussions and a keynote address in a one-day.

 HLNY is excited to share our Keynote speaker this year: Ezekiel Emanuel, MD

 Ezekiel J. Emanuel is the Vice Provost for Global Initiatives, the Diane v.S.
 Levy and Robert M. Levy University Professor at the University of Pennsylvania.
 He is a Special Advisor to the Director General of the WHO.

 He is one of the leading practitioners shaping the future of healthcare, with a long record of experience at the top levels of policy.
 He is an engaging, incisive, forthright, and witty speaker on healthcare reform and the transformation of American medicine.
 Trained both as an oncologist (MD, Harvard Medical School) and a political scientist, Zeke offers a uniquely thoughtful perspective on the most difficult issues in medicine today.